 Professional, and currently serves as the LAN administrator at the department.

-He manages and develops technology projects that support the department’s
+He manages and develops technology projects that support the Writing Center at UH.

-holds a B. A. in English, Creative Writing and a M. A. in English and American Literature Studies from the University of Houston.
+holds a B. A. in English, Creative Writing, and a M. A. in English and American Literature Studies from the University of Houston.
 As a Teaching Assistant in the UH English Department, she has taught Freshman Composition I and II.
-She now serves as the Writing Center's Assistant Director for General Services programs for students, such as General Writing Consultations and GROUP General Meetings.
-She also supports students' success by managing an array of the center's Writing in the Disciplines partnerships with the Colleges of Natural Sciences and Mathematics, Liberal Arts and Social Sciences, Engineering, and Education.
-In addition, she coordinates the center's professional development programs for its student-employees.
+She now serves as Assistant Director of the Writing Center’s General Services programs for students, such as General Writing Consultations and GROUP General Meetings.
+She also supports students’ success by managing an array of the center’s Writing In The Disciplines partnerships with the Colleges of Natural Sciences and Mathematics, Liberal Arts and Social Sciences, Engineering, and Education.
+In addition, she coordinates the center’s professional development programs for its student-employees.

 earned his B.A in Creative Writing, Fiction with a minor in Philosophy from